-Having lived in the Portuguese capital for more than two years now, I’ve eaten in quite a few vegetarian and vegan Lisbon restaurants.
+Having lived in the Portuguese capital for more than four years now, I’ve eaten in quite a few vegetarian and vegan Lisbon restaurants.
 From hearty veggie burgers to delicate crêpes, I’ve savored every last bite.

 So of course I had to go eat at all of them.
 And with all this *ahem* arduous research under my belt, I can finally share with you my list of the best vegan eats in the city.
 There are so many that I had to break it up into two posts!

 In this article, though, I'm sharing with you my definitive list of the best vegetarian and vegan Lisbon restaurants.
 There are plenty more to choose from, but if you have limited time in the city, I recommend focusing on the ones listed here.

 The Best Vegan Restaurants in Lisbon